 Drying dill seeds actually accentuates their flavor and ensures a supply of seasoning for the next pickle-canning.

 You can bunch dry dill seeds by tying the stems together and hanging the herbs upside down.
 Keep the bunches lightly bundled so air can circulate.
 Cover the bunches with paper bags that have been liberally punched with holes on the side.
 The bags will catch the seeds as they dry, along with any pieces of leaf.

 Drying Dill Weed

 Dill leaves or dill weed are used dried as a crushed aromatic.
 The flavor is very light but the aroma is strong and adds complexity to foods.
-Dry them by clipping off the individual leaflets and laying them in one layer on a dehydrator sheet or bakers rack.
-The leaves will dry in less than a day in a food dehydrator but will take several days on a bakers rack in a warm, dry location.
-Turn the leaves every day so they can become evenly exposed to the warm air.
+Dry dill by clipping off the individual leaflets and laying them in one layer on a dehydrator sheet or bakers rack.
+The leaves will dry in less than a day in a food dehydrator but will take several days on a baker’s rack in a warm, dry location.
+Turn the leaves every day so they are evenly exposed to the warm air.

 How to Store Dill Weed